argoproj/argo-workflows/docs/synchronization.md

 ## Workflow-level Synchronization

-You can limit parallel execution of a workflow by using Workflow-level synchronization.
+You can limit parallel execution of workflows by using the same synchronization reference.
-If multiple workflows have the same synchronization reference they will be limited by that synchronization reference.

 In this example the synchronization key `workflow` is configured as limit `"1"`, so only one workflow instance will execute at a time even if multiple workflows are created.